CerebralSeed/Neural-Splitting-with-Dice-Roll-in-Pytorch/README.md

 If you are interested in a license of this code for commercial - use, research and/or development, please contact me at therealjjj77"@"yahoo"."com (remove the quotes).

 ## Summary of Files
+Example files implementing Neural Splitting with Dice Roll for CPU and GPU are in the main directory.

+NN-Definitions.py is a copy of the custom code that makes up the Neural Splitting with Dice Roll.

+Research folder contains research done on the Neural Splitting and Dice Roll algorithms.